Subject-Related PreparationMartin Braun

 Project Work or Final Paper

 When we receive your application, we check and see if your supervisor is at RWTH Aachen.
-If you are completing a project work or internship, you must also submit a Learning Agreement or rather a Training Agreement, which must be signed by your faculty and your international office.
+If you are completing a project work or internship, you must also submit a Learning Agreement, which must be signed by your faculty and your international office or a Training Agreement, which must be signed by your supervisor at RWTH Aachen directly.

 If you are working on a project and are not part of an exchange or mobility program but rather have independently sought out a supervisor for your project without a partnership agreement with RWTH, please apply as a Visiting Project Student.